Home | View Alternatives | About this Study | Get Involved | Documents and FAQs | En Español

 2. Improve reliability and on-time performance

-A delay on one line can create a domino effect, impacting all three lines.
-In severe cases, delays can even spill over onto the Yellow and Green lines.
-While about half of delays are caused by mechanical failures and infrastructure issues and can be addressed with ongoing maintenance, the other half is caused by unanticipated problems such as sick passengers, police activity, customers holding doors, and other factors.
+About half of delays are caused by mechanical failures and infrastructure issues that can be addressed with ongoing maintenance.
+The other half are caused by unanticipated problems such as sick passengers, police activity, customers holding doors, and other factors.

 When unanticipated disruptions like this occur, Metro’s ability to minimize the impact of single tracking or to quickly deploy relief trains is limited due to the two-track system and available infrastructure.
 Addressing these limitations requires solutions that will allow Metro to manage disruptions more efficiently.